 5. QDROs Are Not Used for Military Divorces

-Though QDROs are used to divide many types of retirement assets, they cannot be used to divide military retirement benefits.
+Though QDROs are used to divide other retirement assets, they cannot be used to divide military retirement benefits.
 Instead, the Defense Finance Accounting Service has its own detailed requirements for dividing military retirement benefits.

 If you are facing divorce and need to address the division of retirement assets, our attorneys can help.
 Schedule a consultation to find out more about how QDROs might be used in your divorce case.